Arran Gaelic: Documentation

 Arran Gaelic is reasonably well documented.
 Holmer carried out field work on the island in 1938, reporting Gaelic being spoken by "a fair number of old inhabitants".
 He interviewed 53 informants from various locations and his description of The Gaelic of Arran was published in 1957 and runs to 211 pages of phonological, grammatical and lexical information.
 The Survey of the Gaelic Dialects of Scotland, which collected Gaelic dialect data in Scotland between 1950 and 1963, also interviewed five native speakers of Arran Gaelic.

 Mac an Tàilleir notes that the island has a poetic name Arainn nan Aighean Iomadh – "Arran of the many stags" and that a native of the island or Arainneach is also nicknamed a coinean mòr in Gaelic, meaning "big rabbit".
 Locally, Arainn was pronounced /ɛɾɪɲ/.

 Extinction

 The Scottish Gaelic dialect of Arran died out when the last speaker Donald Craig died in the 1970s.
 However, there is now a Gaelic House in Brodick, set up at the end of the 1990s.
-Brodick Castle features on the Royal Bank of Scotland £20 note and Lochranza Castle was used as the model for the castle in The Adventures of Tintin, volume seven, The Black Island.